elaraproject/elaraproject.github.io/content/acknowledgements.md

 +++
 title="Acknowledgements"
-description="A list of acknowledgements and consulted work used by the Elära Project"
+description="A list of acknowledgements and consulted work used by the Elara Project"
 +++

 # Acknowledgements

-Below is a list of works that were consulted by the Elära Project.
+Below is a list of works that were consulted by the Elara Project.

 - <http://www.stat.ucla.edu/~ywu/linear.pdf>
 - <https://www.lehman.edu/faculty/dgaranin/Mathematical_Physics/Mathematical_physics-13-Partial_differential_equations.pdf>